WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 Power & Run Time

-With a noise rating of 79 dBA (less noisy than a vacuum cleaner), the generator's starting mechanism is centered around a traditional recoil pull-start mechanism.
+At a noise rating of 79 dBA (less noisy than a vacuum cleaner), the generator is started via a manual recoil starter system.

-The fuel capacity of 8 gallons allows the DXGN6000 to operate for around 14 hours at 50% load with a full tank (fuel consumption around 0.57 GPH).
+With a fuel capacity of 8 gallons, the DXGN6000 can run for around 14 hours at 50% load when the tank is full (fuel consumption is approximately 0.57 gallons per hour).

 Outlets